 Critical path, scope creep, Kanban.
 If these words are foreign to you, you probably aren’t a project manager.
 Additionally, you may not think you can learn much from the principles of project management.
 Think again.

 We conducted a survey across 1,464 employees about their work management processes, and discovered 94% of respondents manage projects on a regular basis.
 But only 47% have “project manager” in their job title or description.
 So even though you might not be a project manager, chances are, you’re managing a project or two.

 Although there are several reasons to study project management, you don’t need to become a certified project manager right away.
 We’re simply suggesting that you learn project management principles to enhance your leadership skills.

-Without further adieu, let’s dive into basic project management skills and how they can help you become a better manager:
+Without further ado, let’s dive into basic project management skills and how they can help you become a better manager:

 1. Improves visibility